 Brigada is a growing collection of web- and email-based resources staged from the offices of Team Expansion at Emerald Hills in Louisville, Kentucky, USA.
 The weekly Brigada Today web journal offers resources, mission trends, motivation, strategy tips, tools & “hacks” to Great Commission Christians.
-It is edited by Doug Lucas, Team Expansion, Louisville, Kentucky, USA, and published by Tina McCormick, Team Expansion, Brownstown, IN.
+It is edited by Doug Lucas, Team Expansion, Louisville, Kentucky, and Tina McCormick, Team Expansion, Brownstown, IN.

 Here’s a very brief history: